"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Both WordPress plugins have an extensive list of native add-ons to add more functionalities to your web forms.

-You will find lots of native add-ons to integrate with your web forms based on your business needs.
-But in this aspect, Gravity forms are ahead of WPForms.
+You will find many native add-ons to integrate with your web forms based on your business needs.
+But in this aspect, Gravity Forms are ahead of WPForms.

 Let’s explore this list.